Recursive Language Models: Abstract

 \section{Abstract}

 We study allowing large language models (LLMs) to process arbitrarily long prompts through the lens of inference-time scaling.
-We propose \textbf{Recursive Language Models} (\textbf{RLM}s), a general inference strategy that treats long prompts as part of an external \textit{environment} and allows the LLM to \textit{programmatically} examine, decompose, and recursively call itself over snippets of the prompt.
-We find that \RLM{}s successfully handle inputs up to two orders of magnitude beyond model context windows and, even for shorter prompts, dramatically outperform the quality of base LLMs and common long-context scaffolds across four diverse long-context tasks, while having comparable (or cheaper) cost per query.
+We propose \textbf{Recursive Language Models} (\textbf{RLM}s), a general inference paradigm that treats long prompts as part of an external \textit{environment} and allows the LLM to \textit{programmatically} examine, decompose, and \textit{recursively call itself over} snippets of the prompt.
+We find that \RLM{}s can successfully process inputs more than an order of magnitude beyond model context window limits and, even for shorter prompts, dramatically outperform the quality of vanilla frontier LLMs and common long-context and coding scaffolds (e.g., on GPT-5 by a median across the evaluated benchmarks of $26\%$ against compaction, $130\%$ against CodeAct with sub-calls, and $13\%$ against Claude Code) across four diverse long-context tasks while having comparable cost.
+At a small scale, we post-train the first model around the RLM.
+Our model, \textbf{RLM-Qwen3-8B}, outperforms the underlying Qwen3-8B model by a median of $28\%$ and even approaches the quality of vanilla GPT-5 on three long-context tasks.
+Code is available at \url{https://github.com/alexzhang13/rlm}.